zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 {% endhighlight %}

 # Running an application with PM2
-In order to run a Node application with PM2 we can use the ```start``` command and pass as an argument the filename of the application script.
+To run a Node application with PM2 we can use the ```start``` command and pass as an argument the filename of the application script.
 For instance:

 {% highlight shell %}
 $ sudo pm2 start app.js
 {% endhighlight %}

 Some applications run on ports that require admin rights.
-Therefore, if the application does not starts you might want to try to run it again using ```sudo```.
+Therefore, if the application does not start you might want to try to run it again using ```sudo```.
 This is necessary for my application as it runs on port 80, which requires admin rights.

-After starting the application, PM2 forks the application folder and runs the process in background.
-This allows to make changes to the application files without interfering with the running process.
-Furthermore, when startign the application on a remote machine this allows to keep the process running also when the SSH connection is closed.
+After starting the application, PM2 forks the application folder and runs the process in the background.
+This allows making changes to the application files without interfering with the running process.
+Furthermore, when starting the application on a remote machine this allows keeping the process also running when the SSH connection is closed.

 # Running multiple environments
-PM2 allows to manage multiple environments through a configuration file.
-However, although this feature works for most use cases it was comming it had a shortcoming.
+PM2 allows managing multiple environments through a configuration file.
+However, although this feature works for most use cases, it was coming it had a shortcoming.
 In fact, the definition of multiple environments assumes that you run them on different machines.
 On the contrary, we want to run the testing and production environments on the same machine.
-Furthermore, we want to have a demo enviroment of our app in the same machine.
+Furthermore, we want to have a demo environment of our app on the same machine.
-Therefore, we opted for an approach where we treated the different enviroments as different PM2 applications.
-To do so we configure the ```ecosystem.config.js``` file with all the enviroments we want to create, treating them as different applications.
-For each of the applications we define specific variables.
+Therefore, we opted for an approach where we treated the different environments as different PM2 applications.
+To do so, we configure the ```ecosystem.config.js``` file with all the environments we want to create, treating them as different applications.
+For each of the applications, we define specific variables.

 {% highlight javascript %}
 module.exports = {